The

 and that the English propaganda about us needing their 'guidance

-and support' fell on deaf ears in all other countries of the
+and support' fell on deaf ears in all the countries that mattered.

 We were neutral and as long as we were lawful any interference by England would